arduino/docs-content/content/tutorials/generic/pro-edge-ai-ml-vision-speech-kit/pro-edge-ai-ml-vision-speech-kit.md

 * USB-C® cable (x1)

-* 3.7 V Li-Po to externally power the Nicla Vision
+* 3.7 V Li-Po battery to externally power the Nicla Vision

 ## Getting Started with Your Kit